 You Have the Right to Protect Your Reputation

 If you have an injunction against you, you have the right to protect your reputation.
-Even though an injunction is a civil charge, its effects mirror some of the impact of a criminal charge.
+Even though an injunction is a civil charge, its effects mirror some of the impacts of a criminal charge.
 It cannot be removed from your record and anyone can find it, including your current boss or prospective employer.